 - Employees’ level of pride in the organization

-These are all vital metrics to understand because with the right technology they are predictive of a company’s retention rate, profitability, and performance.
+These are all vital metrics to understand because with the right technology they are predictive of a company’s employee retention rate, profitability, and performance.

 Plus, a thorough understanding of these metrics, and how they tie to business goals, allows the Human Resources function to move from an administrative or compliance function to a strategic business function.
 It allows them to take their core competency – talent management – and use this to contribute to the company’s mission and financial success.